 Traffic Engineering Program is responsible for safe and efficient day to day traffic operations on the City’s street system.
 The program also coordinates long-range transportation planning within the City and other regional transportation programs.
 The City of Dana Point has a part-time Traffic Engineer.

-- Provide top quality staff support to the City Council and the Traffic Improvement Commission.
+- Provide top quality staff support to the City Council and the Traffic Improvement Subcommittee.

 - Provide timely information and knowledgeable staff to address public inquiries and community concerns promptly.